Skadic/MA_BlockTrees/expose/01_introduction.typ

 == Tools

-The implementation will be in C++ using OpenMP#footnote[#link("https://www.openmp.org/")] for parallelism.
+We will implementing in C++ using OpenMP#footnote[#link("https://www.openmp.org/")] for parallelism.
 The concurrent hash map implementation#footnote[#link("https://github.com/TooBiased/growt")] to be used is due to Maier et al. @maier_concurrent_2019.
 For compressed vectors, Patrick Dinklage's implementation will be used#footnote[#link("https://github.com/pdinklag/word-packing")].
-Our implementation will be compared to Manuel Cáceres' implementation#footnote[#link("https://github.com/elarielcl/MinimalistBlockTrees")].
+Our Block Tree implementation will be compared to the one by Manuel Cáceres'#footnote[#link("https://github.com/elarielcl/MinimalistBlockTrees")].
-We will apply all implementations to large, primarily repetitive, texts such as those from the Pizza & Chili corpus#footnote[#link("http://pizzachili.dcc.uchile.cl/")].
+We will test all implementations on large, primarily repetitive, texts such as those from the Pizza & Chili corpus#footnote[#link("http://pizzachili.dcc.uchile.cl/")].

 These are subject to change, in case better-suited alternatives are found or problems arise.

 == Outline

 The first section will be a brief introduction into the topic, which is followed by a section of theoretical foundations relevant to this thesis.
-Next, we describe Block Trees themselves and prior work on their construction more extensively, including the original construction algorithm @belazzougui_block_2021 more extensively, followed by the main work of this thesis outlined in @sec:goals.
+Next, we describe Block Trees themselves and their construction more extensively.
-This is followed by a description of implementation details.
+This is followed by a description of implementation details for the implementation of this thesis.
 The last two sections will be a practical evaluation and a closing section discussing the results and future possible work.
-The resulting preliminary outline is as follows:
+The resulting tentative outline is as follows:

 1. Introduction
 2. Theoretical Foundations